rovin-ms/aks-secure-baseline/04-networking.md

    NODEPOOL_SUBNET_RESOURCEIDS=$(az deployment group show -g rg-enterprise-networking-spokes -n spoke-BU0001A0008 --query properties.outputs.nodepoolSubnetResourceIds.value -o tsv)

    # TODO: There will be multiple values now, make this easier
-   az deployment group create --resource-group rg-enterprise-networking-hubs --template-file networking/hub-regionA.json --parameters location=eastus2 nodepoolSubnetResourceIds="['${NODEPOOL_SUBNET_RESOURCEIDS}']"
+   az deployment group create --resource-group rg-enterprise-networking-hubs --template-file networking/hub-regionA.json --parameters location=eastus2 nodepoolSubnetResourceIds="['${NODEPOOL_SUBNET_RESOURCEIDS}']" imagebuilderSubnetResourceIds="['/subscriptions/e1de8202-8d83-43f3-9477-c8fa8fd2e8c8/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-01/subnets/snet-imagebuilder']" <-- TODO
    ```

-   > :book: At this point the networking team has delivered a spoke in which BU 0001's app team can lay down their AKS cluster (ID: A0008).
+   > :book: At this point the networking team has delivered network spokes in which BU 0001's app team can build their jumpbox image and lay down their AKS cluster (ID: A0008).
 The networking team provides the necessary information to the app team for them to reference in their Infrastructure-as-Code artifacts.
    >
    > Hubs and spokes are controlled by the networking team's GitHub Actions workflows.
-This automation is not included in this reference implementation as this body of work is focused on the AKS baseline and not the networking team's CI/CD practices.
+This automation is not included in this reference implementation as this body of work is focused on the AKS implementation details and not the networking team's CI/CD practices.

 ### Next step